 Many people buy French Bulldogs as they think they need a minimum level or no grooming.
 Unfortunately, while true when compared to many other breeds of dog, doesn’t mean you can just neglect them.
-Frenchies need and deserve to be groomed and treated with TLC.
+Here are some grooming french bulldogs tips and guide.

 That they have shorter fur than most other breeds means they avoid some complications attached to long hair breeds.
 But French Bulldogs have their own needs, and there are a series of things you need to take into consideration.